 Best Fragrance-Free: Seventh Generation Free & Clear Natural Liquid Laundry Detergent

 This powerhouse detergent is popular for a reason.
-While incredibly effective at getting stains out, the plant- and mineral-based formula is also very gentle on both your family and the environment.
-It's made of 96 percent plant-based ingredients and has been tested by dermatologists for use on sensitive skin.
+While incredibly effective at getting stains out, the plant- and mineral-based formula is also very gentle ons the environment.
+According to the manufacturer, it's made of 96 percent plant-based ingredients and has been tested by dermatologists for use on sensitive skin.

 And not only is the bottle easy to recycle curbside, but it's also been made from 100 percent post-consumer recycled plastic.
 Each 40-ounce bottle comes with enough detergent for 53 regular loads.